 Once an application is on the testing stage, it is very likely impossible, time taking and expensive to go back and fix it according to the requirements.
 Sometimes you need to start again to implement any changes.

 9) Risk Involving and challenging development

-Sometimes the customers and stakeholder are not sure about their requirements in the start, and waterfall software development cannot begin without gathering all relevant details and requirements.
-That’s is why the traditional approach does not offer much space for customer’s feedback and the customized final product.
+Sometimes the customers and stakeholders are not sure about their requirements in the start, and waterfall Software Development cannot begin without gathering all relevant details and requirements.
+That is why the traditional approach does not offer much space for customer’s feedback and the customized final product.
 It is also a not viable model for complex, big and object-oriented project development.

 Agile Methodology Vs the Traditional Approach

 The agile isn’t a single tool but instead an approach inspired by the limitations of conventional application development project management practices.
 Agile acts as a remedy to the shortcomings of the waterfall approach.
 More specifically, agile is a superior methodology for building software under states of uncertainty.